What Is A Thought Disorder? Understanding the Types, Causes, and Effects

 Rawpixel

-A person living with thought challenges might experience racing thoughts and struggle to finish one sentence before moving on to the next.
-They may or may not realize they're skipping over thoughts and might speak quickly without stopping.
+A person living with a thought disorder might experience racing thoughts and struggle to finish one sentence before moving on to the next.
+They may go off on tangents or not answer questions directly.
+Their thoughts may be loosely connected or unrelated, making their speech difficult to follow.

 Illogical or incoherent speech

-A person may say words that do not make sense or make sounds that don't sound like words.
+They may use words that do not make sense or make sounds that don't sound like words.
 Their thought process may not be processed or transmitted, so it could sound jumbled when they attempt to express their thoughts.
 They might string together many unrelated words or concepts that don't form an idea or story.
 This symptom can be common in those experiencing severe mania from bipolar disorder I.

 False beliefs and delusions

-A person may believe that the government is out to get them or have other conspiracy theories that lead to their thoughts or speech.
-They may fear that others are "in on it" or make up other theories to compensate for the jumbled thoughts they're experiencing.
+Thought disorders are often accompanied by psychotic delusions.
+For instance, they may believe that the government is out to get them or have other conspiracy theories that lead to their thoughts or speech.

 A person with a thought disorder may struggle to tell a story.
 They may find it difficult to form a timeframe or organize their sentences.